Patagonia Down With It Parka

 The Down With It features two generously sized handwarmer pockets that are both insulated and lined with fleece for added comfort.
 These zippered pockets are welted for extra style points and come with relatively long zipper pulls for glove-friendly access (a hole at the end of the zipper pull also allows you to attach a longer piece of cord for even more convenience when wearing thick winter gloves).
 The parka also features a large internal zippered chest pocket for keeping valuables safe and warm, which we appreciate.

 For a jacket that’s meant to be used in town, weight and packability might not be your biggest concern.
 However, whether you’re taking a trip to a colder climate or packing winter clothes away for the summer, the ability to compress your jacket certainly doesn't hurt.
-The Down With It is impressive in this respect: it can pack down to about the size of a basketball, and at 1 pound 14.8 ounces, is extremely lightweight for the warmth and coverage it provides.
+The Down With It is impressive in this respect: it can pack down to about the size of a basketball, and at 1 pound 14.8 ounces, is extremely lightweight for the warmth and coverage it provides (the new model is heavier at 2 lbs.
+5.8 oz.).
 You’ll find many other winter jackets to be bulkier and more difficult to transport (The North Face’s Arctic Parka and Arc’teryx’s Patera Parka being prime examples).
 Furthermore, the Down With It’s low weight makes it feel cozy and flowy, unlike the weightiness of the Arctic, a jacket that’s actually made our shoulders sore after a few hours of use.
 And impressively, the Patagonia is a warmer jacket than the 2-pound-2.2-ounce Marmot Montreal.

 The Patagonia Down With It is a knee-length parka available in a range of sizes from XS to XL.
 Princess seams give it a form-fitting and flattering shape.
 I typically wear a size small in all things Patagonia and the Down With It fits the bill.
 That said, the parka is more trim-fitting than Patagonia’s more performance-oriented jackets and permits less freedom of movement in the arms and shoulders than I am used to.
 If you plan on wearing a midlayer or bulky sweater underneath, you may want to size up.